 Helensburgh Town Centre Public Realm, Helensburgh (contract value: £6.6m)

 The design ethos was to create a town centre with attractive, usable and flexible public spaces to support community events, festivals and markets.
+The scheme ingeniously incorporates an outdoor museum.
 The walkways, soft landscaped areas, tree lines and lighting columns are set out on a simple grid, which enhances and frames the several high-quality, listed buildings within Colquhoun Square.

 “it's bigger on the inside”, Edinburgh (contract value not for publication)